FLYING taildraggers 1950-2003

 Beginnings 1931 - 1944

-The first time I can remember looking up in wonder was the evening of November 23, 1931, when I was almost 7.
+I'll never forget the evening of November 23, 1931, when I was almost 7.
 That was a lot closer to the presidency of Abraham Lincoln than to that of Barack Obama, only a generation after the Wright Brothers first flew, and 3 years after Charles Lindbergh turned the eyes of the world skyward with his solo flight from New York to Paris.
-Perhaps my favorite comic strip then was Buck Rogers, in which space ships traversed the heavens.
-That memorable night my parents stopped our car and woke me.
-We got out to watch an apparent space ship just above us.
-A huge dark cloud obscuring the moon and stars, it was outlined by white and red and green lights, and accompanied by the thrumming of 8 motors as it slowly passed perhaps 400 feet overhead.
-It could fly that low because there were no TV tower obstructions.
-As newspapers reported the next morning, the apparition was the Navy's USS Akron (ZRS-4)then the largest of the world's several dirigibles.
+So perhaps my favorite comic strip then was Buck Rogers, in which space ships traversed the heavens.
+That evening my parents stopped our car and woke me.
+We got out to watch in wonder at the apparent space ship just above us.
+A huge dark cloud obscuring the moon and some stars, it was outlined by white and red and green lights, and accompanied by the thrumming of 8 motors as it slowly passed about 400 feet above us.
+It could fly that low because there were no TV tower obstructions then.
+As newspapers reported the next morning, the apparition was the Navy's USS Akron (ZRS-4) (click), then the largest of the world's several dirigibles.
 It could retrieve, launch and store 5 small planes, and had a range of over ten thousand miles.

 Actually the eyes of small boys and adults alike were turned skyward whenever an airplane was seen above.
 Accounts of daring aviators distracted adults from the Great Depression, and we boys built model airplanes from balsa wood and tissue paper.

 In all the accounts below, distances are in statute miles and speeds in statute miles per hour.
-That was current in 1950, but now nautical miles are used.
-Vintage instruments and modern aircraft instruments have the same calibration difference.
+That was current in 1950, but now nautical miles are standard.
+Vintage instruments and modern aircraft instruments show that calibration difference.

 Wednesday, April 21, 2010